Standards for Management of Institutional Data

 - The University Information Policy Office will assist in determining data storage location and archiving requirements for institutional data.

-- SSNs must not be collected from individuals nor extracted from central systems and stored on departmental servers unless doing so is absolutely required to maintain the business functions of the office involved.
+- Critical data must not be collected, or extracted from central systems and stored on departmental servers unless doing so is absolutely required to maintain the business functions of the office involved.

-- So that standards for survey research and FERPA requirements for non-directory student records are met, all program evaluation and assessment data must be stored in such a way that responses are not associated with individual names or SSNs.
-Linkage files containing the association of protected data to individuals must be placed in different directories and with different naming conventions to obscure the connection, and must be permanently deleted when no longer needed.
+- So that standards for survey research and FERPA requirements for non-directory student records are met, all program evaluation and assessment data must be stored in such a way that responses are not associated with personally identifiable information (i.e. names, SSNs, etc.).
+Linkage files containing the association of protected data to individuals must be placed in different directories and with different naming conventions to obscure the connection, and must be permanently deleted when no longer needed

 - A student may file a directory exclusion to prevent disclosure of public information.
 For this reason, student public information must not be stored on local servers unless updated daily.